-Furthermore, we obtain policies that are significantly better than those obtained other inverse reinforcement learning methods that we compare against.
+Furthermore, we obtain policies that are significantly better than those obtained with other inverse reinforcement learning methods that we compare against.

 Finally, the relation to {\em experimental design} for preference elicitation (see \cite{boutilier2002pomdp} for example) must be pointed out.
 Although this is a very interesting planning problem, in this paper we do not deal with {\em active} preference elicitation.
-We focus on the sub-problem of estimating preferences given a particular observed behaviour in a given environment and use decision theoretic formalisms to derive efficient procedures for inverse reinforcement leraning.
+We focus on the sub-problem of estimating preferences given a particular observed behaviour in a given environment and use decision theoretic formalisms to derive efficient procedures for inverse reinforcement learning.

 This paper is organised as follows.
 The next section formalises the preference elicitation setting and relates it to inverse reinforcement learning.
 Section~\ref{sec:statistical-model} presents the abstract statistical model used for estimating the agent's preferences.
 Section~\ref{sec:model-estimation} describes a model and inference procedure for joint estimation of the agent's preferences and its policy.
 Section~\ref{sec:related-work} discusses related work in more detail.
 Section~\ref{sec:experiments} presents comparative experiments, which quantitatively examine the quality of the solutions in terms of both preference elicitation and the estimation of improved policies, concluding with a view to further extensions.